Amsterdam-Music-Lab/MUSCLE/backend/docs/D1_Running_commands_in_the_docker_containers.md

 `docker compose run server --rm <command>`

-To run a command in the postgresql container use:
+To run a command in the postgresql container you can use:

 `docker compose run db --rm <command>`